EqualifyEverything/eudaimonia-wp/README.md

 Project Eudaimonia is [Equalify](http://equalify.app)'s project to make [WordPress](http://wordpress.org) more accessible for people with disabilities.

 ## Need your WordPress "DotOrg" website Scanned?
-We run automated scans of websites then create useful GitHub tickets of issues we think you should focus on.
+We run automated scans of websites and then create useful GitHub tickets of issues you should focus on.

-To get your website scanned, ping the [accessibilty-testing](https://wordpress.slack.com/archives/CEKKABGJD) channel in the Making WordPress Slack.
+To get your website scanned, create a Pull Request to udpate [websites.csv](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/websites.csv.
+You can also ping the [accessibilty-testing](https://wordpress.slack.com/archives/CEKKABGJD) channel in the Making WordPress Slack.
 More info on the Making WordPress Slack is available here: https://make.wordpress.org/contribute/join/

 ## websites.csv
 [websites.csv](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/websites.csv) is document where we keep track of sites we scan.
 Any unscanned or priority sites are scanned each time we run our automated web accessibility scans.